 Jesus says in John 10:11 (NIV), “I am the good shepherd.
 The good shepherd lays down his life for the sheep.”
 Jesus also said, “I am the gate; whoever enters through me will be saved.
 He will come in and go out and find pasture.
 The thief comes only to steal and destroy; I have come that they may have life, and have it to the full.”
 John 10:9-10 (NIV)

 In Eastern Turkey in 2006, one sheep fell to his death into a fifteen-meter deep ravine.
 The sad part of the story is that four hundred others followed and met the same demise.

 We, unlike sheep, have intellect to choose our shepherd.
 Will we choose to follow the world’s way and run with the crowd; or will we choose to enter the gate opened to us through Christ?

 Think about it:

 Jesus not only gives us life eternal when we accept Him as our Lord; but as His sheep, we can dwell in the peace and safety of His goodness and love all the days of our lives.
 We were created in the image of God who knows our every need and desires to give us the desires of our heart in abundance.

 Oh Lord, we are like sheep.
-We desire our way that is in such contrast to yours.
-Give us a thirst for your word, a desire for your love, eyes to see and the will to follow You all the days of our life.
-Thank you that when we wander or find ourselves upside down, You, in you goodness, will renew and restore.
+We desire our way that is in such contrast to Yours.
+Give us a thirst for Your Word, a desire for Your love, eyes to see and the will to follow You all the days of our life.
+Thank You that when we wander or find ourselves upside down, You, in Your goodness, will renew and restore.